CLTPayne/bank-tech-test/README.md

 As a bank customer
 So that I can spend my money
-I want to withdraw funds form an account
+I want to withdraw funds from an account

 As a bank customer
 So that I can see how much money I have